-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

-- IV—delivers fluids and medication
+- Give IV fluids and medicine

-- Nasogastric tube—inserted through the nose and into the stomach to remove secretions and provide nutrition until your intestines regain normal function
+- Place a tube through the nose and into the stomach—to remove secretions and provide nutrition

 Call Your Doctor

-- Signs of infection, including fever and chills
+- Signs of infection, such as fever and chills

-- Redness, swelling, increasing pain, excessive bleeding, or any discharge from the incision site
+- Redness, swelling, excess bleeding, or discharge at the incision

-- Pain that you cannot control with the medications you were given
+- Pain you cannot control with the medicine

-- Cough, shortness of breath, or chest pain
+- Cough, problems breathing, or chest pain

-If you think you are having an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.